ambisonictoolkit/ambisonictoolkit.github.io/download/recordings.md

 <h2>Using the example files with Reaper</h2>

-<P>The example files are not necsessary in order for ATK for Reaper to work, but they may come in handy when testing the various encoders, transformers and decorders.</P>
+<P>The example files are not necessary in order for ATK for Reaper to work, but they may come in handy when testing the various encoders, transformers and decoders.</P>

 </div>